Dentures Supported By Implants

 Upper And Lower Implant-Supported Dentures

-Implant supported dentures are far different than traditional dentures.
-As we mention, there are two stages involved in the active restoration of oral function.
+Implant-supported dentures are far different from traditional dentures.
+As we mentioned, two stages are involved in actively restoring oral function.
 After the implants are inserted into the jawbone, bone tissue will begin to grow around them.
 This phase of recovery can take several weeks.
-However, patients are able to resume normal activities within a day or two after this stage of treatment.
+However, patients can resume normal activities within a day or two after this stage of treatment.
 Patients can manage any mild discomfort with over-the-counter, pain-relieving medication.
 Dr. Slepchik may recommend a soft-food diet for a short period of time to support the most efficient and rapid integration of implants into the jawbone.
-Once implant posts are stabilized by the bone, the full denture can easily be snapped into place and full chewing function is now possible.
+Once the bone stabilizes implant posts, the full denture can easily be snapped into place, and full chewing function will be possible.

 How To Care For Your Implant-Supported Dentures

-Just like natural teeth need daily cleaning, so do implant supported dentures.
-Patients need to remove their dentures once a day to clean them thoroughly, as demonstrated by our hygiene staff.
-If you have any questions about how to properly clean your implant supported denture, please contact our office.
+Just like natural teeth need daily cleaning, so do implant-supported dentures.
+Patients must remove their dentures once daily to clean them thoroughly, as demonstrated by our hygiene staff.
+Please get in touch with our office if you have any questions about properly cleaning your implant-supported denture.
 We are happy to help you.

 Do Implant-Supported Dentures Have To Be Removed At Night?

 Dr. Slepchik also places permanent implant-supported dentures.
 These are attached to the implants with screws and are removed by Dr. Slepchik during your dental cleanings and exams.
-Every night at home, you need to clean these implant-supported dentures exactly as you would your natural teeth.
+You need to clean these implant-supported dentures every night at home exactly as you would your natural teeth.

 What Are The Differences Between Traditional Dentures And Implant-Supported Dentures?

 Traditional dentures and implant-supported dentures both consist of full arches of artificial teeth.
-It’s their anchoring, or lack thereof, that is the big difference.
+Their anchoring, or lack thereof, is the big difference.

-When you support the full arch of artificial teeth with dental implants, this is a completely different situation.
+When you support the complete arch of artificial teeth with dental implants, this is an entirely different situation.
 The implants anchor the denture through screw-down posts, and this gives the denture its incredible stability.
 These dentures cannot slip because they are anchored securely into the upper and lower jaws through the implants.

 It usually takes four to six implants on each arch for implant-supported dentures, and these anchor locations help keep the jawbone strong.
 That’s because the bite force energy travels down through the implants into the bone beneath, just as it does with natural teeth.